 - Buying a home or moving in with your partner

 Are you moving in with your partner this year or buying a property together?
 If so, then there will be a lot to organise and although we know that the last thing you really want to be thinking about is what you might do if things go wrong in your relationship at some point in the future, there are still some practical considerations you should address, particularly if you are unmarried.
 This is due to the fact that the law treats unmarried couples differently to married couples on relationship breakdown.
 There is no such thing as a common law husband or common law wife.
-Regardless of the length of your relationship, you will not acquire the same legal rights and responsibilities as a married couple.
-This means that if you are buying a property together in joint names and one of you is contributing more than the other to the purchase, you should not only discuss this with your conveyancing lawyer at the time of purchase, but also consider entering into a Declaration of Trust to legally record how the property is owned and in what shares.
+Regardless of the length of your relationship, you will not acquire the same legal rights and responsibilities as a married couple or civil partners.
+This means that if you are buying a property together in joint names and one of you is contributing more than the other to the purchase, you should not only discuss this with your conveyancing lawyer at the time of purchase, but also consider entering into a Declaration of Trust to record how the property is owned and in what shares.

 If you are moving into your partner’s property or plan to live together outside of marriage or civil partnership, then you should consider entering into a Cohabitation Agreement (otherwise known as a Living Together Agreement) with your partner.
 Amongst other things, such agreements can set out how the mortgage repayments and household bills will be paid, how any joint account will operate, responsibility for renovations or repairs, and what is to happen to the property should your relationship unfortunately break down.

 TSP can advise you on the law as it affects unmarried couples and prepare or review Declarations of Trust and Cohabitation Agreements on your behalf.

 - Are you recently separated?